About the artist

 Riyehee Hong has served as Director of Music and Arts at the Episcopal Cathedral of Philadelphia, Visiting Scholar and Instructor in Organ at the University of Pennsylvania, Associate Organist of Marsh Chapel, Boston University, Music Director at St. Catherine of Siena in Martinez, CA, and Lecturer of Music History at the University of Houston.
 Currently she is an organist at Church of Saint Cross, and Colegio del Pilar in Madrid where she is also a children's choir director.

 Her CD of North German Baroque organ music, performed on Taylor & Boody’s op.
-12 organ (York Springs, Pennsylvania) was recently released by Loft Recordings, and is available for purchase through this website or by e-mail to firstname.lastname@example.org
+12 organ (York Springs, Pennsylvania) released by Loft Recordings, and Spanish Baroque organ music, performed on two original organs in Tordesillas, Spain, release by CABLEMUSICAL are available for purchase through this website or by e-mail to firstname.lastname@example.org